amphp/http-client/README.md

 ### WHAT IS IT?

-Artax offers a full-featured HTTP/1.1 client, an object-oriented toolkit modeling the official HTTP protocol and a spec-compliant content-negotiation API for PHP 5.3+.
+Artax offers a full-featured HTTP/1.1 client, an object-oriented toolkit modeling the HTTP/1.1 protocol and a spec-compliant content-negotiation API for PHP 5.3+.

 ##### HTTP Client